jjb023/TutorAI/README.md

 ## 🎥 Demos & Screenshots

-*Experience the intuitive design and powerful features of Tutor AI through these interactive demonstrations and screenshots.*
+*Experience the intuitive design and powerful features of Tutor AI through these demonstrations and screenshots.*

 ### 📱 Responsive Dashboard
 <div align="center">